adamayres/mosaic/README.md

 #### `gulp`

-This is the default task that will start the app.
+Default task that will start the app.

 #### `gulp build`

-This will compile the assets into /build for production use.
+Compile the assets from /dev into /build for production use.

+#### `gulp zip`

+Zip files from /build into /build/build.zip